KeyPair-Consulting/Theseus/README.md

 ## Requirements

 This was written with a fairly modern Linux system running on a somewhat modern Intel CPU (it uses BMI 2, SSE 4.2 and RdRand instructions).
 This is intended to be compiled using either a recent version of gcc (tested using gcc version 10.1.0, or clang (tested using clang version 11.1.0).
-This uses the divsufsort, library, libbz2 and OpenMP, so these libraries (and their associated include files) must be installed and accessible to the compiler.
+This uses divsufsort, libbz2 and OpenMP, so these libraries (and their associated include files) must be installed and accessible to the compiler.

 ## Overview